 Each bottle of Flex XT contains one month’s worth of doses and can be taken indefinitely to support joint health.

-To learn more about Flex XT and how you can order, click here!
+To learn more about Flex XT, click here!